 Serena Cruz is Executive Director of the Virginia Garcia Memorial Foundation supporting the Virginia Garcia Memorial Health Center to provide high-quality, comprehensive, and culturally appropriate primary health care to the communities of Washington and Yamhill counties, with a special emphasis on migrant and seasonal farmworkers and others with barriers to receiving healthcare.
 Serena oversees the Foundation’s fundraising, public relations, advocacy and community partnership activities.
 She’s active in community organizations as a Founders Circle Member of ninety-nine girlfriends, an Oregon Historical Society Board Member and a Foundations for a Better Oregon (Chalkboard) Board Member.
 Before joining Virginia Garcia, Serena co-founded and managed Albina Construction LLC, a construction and development company.
 She served eight years on the Multnomah County Board of Commissioners representing North and Northeast Portland.
 Taking office at age 31, she was the youngest woman and first Latinx ever elected to Multnomah County government.
 She earned her BA at Lewis & Clark College, her MPP at the John F. Kennedy School of Government at Harvard and her JD at the University of California at Berkeley.
 Serena was born in Seattle, raised in Eugene and now lives in Northeast Portland, where her 11-year old daughter attends Tubman Middle School.

-She is passionate about working with and promoting the success of the LatinX community, specifically, in the Portland Metro area, and encouraging youth to thrive and persevere in pursuing goals.
+Stefanny is passionate about working with and promoting the success of the LatinX community, specifically, in the Portland Metro area, and encouraging youth to thrive and persevere in pursuing goals.

 Rachel has lived in Oregon for most of her life and received her Bachelor of Arts degree in Political Science from Oregon State University.
-She enjoys spending time with her husband and volunteering for causes she cares about.
+She enjoys spending time with her husband and daughter and volunteering for causes she cares about.

 Michele Haynes is the Foundation Relations Officer of the Virginia Garcia Memorial Foundation where she oversees relationships with local, regional and national foundations in support of the Virginia Garcia Memorial Health Center.
 Before joining Virginia Garcia, she worked for the Library Foundation in Portland, building private support for Portland’s library system.
 Before that, Michele was in Anchorage, Alaska, working at the Alaska Humanities Forum as the grants officer and office manager.